Skip to main content

 Precarious Movements

 This freely available, online resource focuses on choreographic work in the context of the museum and addresses how we can better serve and represent the artist in this context.
 It is intended as a reference for artists working with museums to provide knowledge and to support their agency and autonomy in such situations.
+The Precarious Movement resource is also available as an open access publication.

 View more